dan1elav/Florapedia/README.md

 ## Gardening Journal

+I'm very new to gardening.
+But, one doesn't have to be a musician to appreaciate music.
+My interest was sparked by [The Frustrated Gardener,](https://frustratedgardener.com/) specifically his garden diaries.
 You can use the [editor on GitHub](https://github.com/dan1elav/Florapedia/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.